bkushigian/hog/README.md

-The solution, then, is to get the students to learn Git well enough that they can teach themselves whatever they need to know; that is, _we teach them enough to read the man pages!_ That is our goal, and that is what we strive to do.
+The solution, then, is to get the students to learn Git well enough that they can teach themselves whatever they need to know; that is, _we teach them enough to read the man pages!_ That is our goal, and to do this we focus on both the plumbing and the porcelain of Git.

 ## How it works

 While HOG is still under development it does have two functional modes of use.

-First is the command line client that does some setup, points itself at a Git repo of the user's choice, and then fires up a Python REPL with some extra
+* First is the command line client that does some setup, points itself at a Git repo of the user's choice, and then fires up a Python REPL with some extra
-functionality: this can be accessed with the `hog` command in the root of this project (this just calls into the `src/hogCLI.py` script).
-The second way to use HOG is to run one of the Jupyter Notebooks.
-These are stored in `/src/notebooks` and have interactive lessons.
+  functionality: this can be accessed with the `hog` command in the root of this project (this just calls into the `src/hogCLI.py` script in the `src` directory).

+* The second way to use HOG is to run one of the Jupyter Notebooks.
+These are stored in `/src/notebooks` and have interactive lessons that introduce the student to new concepts.

 ## Development